Back to Articles

 • 21.85682803 BTC from the address are accounted via sBTC withdrawals.

-• the account’s 3rd and transfer which added 1 BTC, seems unrelated to the current hack
+• the account’s 3rd transfer which added 1 BTC, seems unrelated to the current hack

 A Second Hack and Theft